-- Remove paint a minimum of 76 mm (3 in.) from area to be affected by heating. - If you sand or grind paint, avoid breathing the dust.
+- Remove paint a minimum of 100 mm (4 in.) from area to be affected by heating.
+If paint cannot be removed, wear an approved respirator before heating or welding. - If you sand or grind paint, avoid breathing the dust.
 Wear an approved respirator. - If you use solvent or paint stripper, remove stripper with soap and water before welding.
 Remove solvent or paint stripper containers and other flammable material from area.
 Allow fumes to disperse at least 15 minutes before welding or heating.